ArkamFahry/OverDeveloped/dependencies/localhost/nibm/notes/nibm.dse.dbms.normalization.first-normal-form-1nf.md

 >💫 Short Note
 >
-> If a relation has repeating groups which means multi value or composite attributes it will not be in 1NF
+> If a relation has repeating groups which are multi value or composite attributes it will not be in 1NF

 Ex: